XrPF/ReplicaSyncAPI/README.md

 # ReplicaSyncAPI

 ReplicaSyncAPI is a Python-based API that synchronizes data between two MongoDB replica sets.
-It reads data from one replica set, compares it with the data in the second replica set, and updates or inserts any differences into the second replica set.
+It reads data from source replica set and upserts the documents to the dest replica set.

 ## Getting Started